 While foods are very important to a diet, beverages can prove to be just as helpful.
 Studies show that seniors who drink the recommended amount of water on a daily basis typically experience a clearer mind and better memory.
 Tea and coffee are also shown to benefit mental health because they are high in antioxidants, which can reduce the amount of oxidative stress on the brain over time.

 While the benefits of eating healthy can benefit anyone, they become increasingly important for older adults.
 It is common for memory care and assisted living communities to include these foods into daily recipes for residents because of their proven benefits.

 Anxiety treatment regimens also use these foods in order to reduce stress and anxiety in seniors because they are a more natural alternative to many prescribed medications.
 If you’re experiencing signs of anxiety or depression, it may be best to speak with a physician and inquire about incorporating mental health foods into your diet.

 As more discoveries are made about what we eat, the options for a healthy diet seem to expand.
 Remember to try to avoid processed foods as much as possible because they offer little benefit to your mind and body.
 Including fresh food into your diet may aid in a clear mind and prevent the necessity of taking medications for memory impairment.

 Over time, the unseen benefits of these foods could make a bigger difference in your life than you think!
-For more information about mental health trends and senior diets, subscribe to our blog!
+For more information about mental health trends and senior diets, subscribe to the HarborChase Senior Living blog!